 Software products that must not be installed on a device.
 An example would be software that is known to be prone to security vulnerabilities, such as Adobe Flash Player.

-Allows you to specify a reference system from which a default configuration is taken (see below).
+Here you can specify a reference system from which a default configuration is taken (see below).

 Sometimes you want to model a policy around an existing configuration.
 In this case you don't have to specify all the required software products etc. from scratch.